 Can protein shakes be used as a meal replacement?

-In this case, you want to make sure that your shake contains other essential nutrients for health, like carbohydrates, fat, vitamins and minerals.
+You want to make sure that your shake contains other macro and micronutrients like carbohydrates, fat, vitamins and minerals.
 Then you can be confident you’re getting a similar nutritive value to eating a full meal.
+Adding things like a scoop of peanut butter, swapping water for milk, or adding oats and fruit to your shake is a great option.

 Can protein shakes change body composition?